The TL;DR

 For Marketing and Growth Teams

-- Running web searches across Google, Bing, DuckDuckGo, Yahoo, and other engines to analyse competitor visibility
+- Run web searches across Google, Bing, DuckDuckGo, Yahoo, and other engines to check competitor visibility

 For Research and Analysis Teams

-- Gather data from multiple search engines and marketplaces in a single flow
+- Draw on multiple search engines and marketplaces in a single pass instead of five open tabs

-- Pull academic papers and citations using Google Scholar tools
+- Pull academic papers and citations through Google Scholar, useful when a claim needs a source behind it

 For Development Teams

-- Build agent workflows that pull live data from search engines, marketplaces, and public datasets for use inside applications
+- Agent workflows that pull live data from search engines, marketplaces, and public datasets straight into an application

 For Content and SEO Teams

-- Perform keyword research using dedicated keyword tools
+- Run keyword research through dedicated keyword tools without switching to a separate platform mid-draft

-- Collect page metadata and URL details for audits and reviews
+- Pull page metadata and URL details for recurring audits and content planning

 For E-commerce and Market Intelligence Teams